Geometric recursion: Functions on Teichm uller space

 satisfy the topological recursion

 with initial data

 \end{theorem}

-This result and its proof has a natural reformulation in light of Section~\ref{S4strict}.
-Noting that ${\rm e}(\Sigma) = {\rm Mes}(\mathbb{R}_{+}^{\pi_0(\partial \Sigma)})$ is strict target theory in a natural way, Theorem~\ref{intTRHTT} can be interpreted by saying that the integration with respect the Weil--Petersson measure is a (partially defined) natural transformation between ${\rm e}$ and the $E(\Sigma) = {\rm Mes}(\mathcal{T}_{\Sigma})$.
-The fact that the geometric recursion implies the topological recursion after integration expresses the compatibility with natural transformations stated in Proposition~\ref{GRtos}.

-\textbf{Proof of Theorem~\ref{intTRHTT}.} The integrability for $\eta = 0$ and $\eta' = 1$ follows from the uniform bound of Lemma~\ref{lembounddun} and the argument of Mirzakhani's \cite[p111--112]{Mirzakhanigrowth}.
-We now sketch the proof for the stronger result, which is based on similar ideas and a generalization of the integration lemma in \cite{Mirzakhani}.
+\textbf{Proof of Theorem~\ref{intTRHTT}.} For strongly admissible initial data, the integrability follows from the uniform bound of Lemma~\ref{lembounddun} and the argument of Mirzakhani's \cite[p111--112]{Mirzakhanigrowth}.
+We now sketch the proof under the weaker assumptions of $\eta$-strong admissibility, which is based on similar ideas and a generalisation of the integration lemma in \cite{Mirzakhani}.
 We first remark that, if we replace $(A,B,C,D)$ with their absolute value, it is easy to prove by induction on $2g - 2 + n > 0$ that, under our assumptions, the formulas \eqref{theteatthtuhtu} produce well-defined, finite functions that are uniformly bounded by a polynomial in $L_1,\ldots,L_n$.
 This comes from the fact that the measure of integration is $\ell\,\dd \ell$, making a function bounded by $\ell^{-\eta}$ integrable near $0$ provided $\eta < 2$.
-Near $\ell \rightarrow \infty$ the integrability comes from the decay faster than any power $\ell^{-s}$ for fixed $L_i$'s.
-By Tonelli's theorem, in order to prove the Theorem in general, it is sufficient to justify that the integrals of the GR amplitudes for the initial data $(|A|,|B|,|C|,|D|)$ satisfy this recursion -- without caring in the intermediate computations whether the integrals are finite or equal to $+\infty$.
+Near $\infty$ the integrability comes from the decay faster than any power $\ell^{-s}$ for fixed $L_i$s.
+By Tonelli's theorem, in order to prove the Theorem in general, it is sufficient to justify that the integrals of the GR amplitudes for the initial data $(|A|,|B|,|C|,|D|)$ satisfy this recursion -- without caring in the intermediate computations whether the integrals are finite of equal to $+\infty$.

 Consider $\Sigma$ of type $(g,n)$ with $2g - 2 + n \geq 2$, $L \in \mathbb{R}_{+}^n$ and let $\gamma$ be a multicurve in with ordered components $\gamma_1,\ldots,\gamma_k$ in $\Sigma$.
 We consider the orbifold